Andrea Resmini & Luca Rosati

 help people find and manage information more successfully.
 Organization systems are the ways content can be grouped.
 Labeling systems are essentially what you call those content groups.
 Navigation systems, like navigation bars and site maps, help you move around and browse through the content.
 Searching systems help you formulate queries that can be matched with relevant documents (Hill 2000).

-Rosenfeld and Morville, and those many following along their initial LIS view, must be credited for bringing in many of the core methodologies used for the design of navigation, labeling, and site-structure.
+Rosenfeld and Morville, and those many following along their initial library and information science view, must be credited for bringing in many of the core methodologies used for the design of navigation, labeling, and site-structure.
 They offered the blooming community of practice an extremely empirical and practical approach, and they single-handedly brought user research and usability engineering into the core of mainstream IA tools.

 While through the years their views on the subject evolved (as Rosenfeld is fond of saying, they “certainly embraced other disciplines”), so far their seminal idea of information architecture as the design of taxonomies, menus, and structures still represents the mainstream and most accredited view of what the field is about, especially for those outside the field itself.